 From the heart of the city to the tastes of the country, this private tour takes you on a historical, architectural, and culinary adventure through the many faces (and tastes) of Bucharest!
 Journey deep into the neighbourhoods of La Belle Époque Bucharest, while sampling the traditional peasant foods that define Romanian cuisine.
-This tour is priced for a minimum group size of two travellers.
-A solo traveller may still book this private experience but will be charged the base rate for two travellers.

 Local English-speaking guide, food and drink samples, including a ‘peasant platter’ (local cheese and meats, plus seasonal vegetables and homemade bread), street snack, 2 mici (includes bread and mustard), a platter of local cheeses, 1 Wallachian doughnut, 3 beers, and a shot of palinca

 Additional food and drinks, tips/gratuities for your guide

 On the stairs of the National Theatre in front of the main entrance